extPatricia/AstroAventuras/README.md

 Enlace para jugar al videojuego en itch.io: https://extpatricia.itch.io/astroaventuras

+---

+In a world full of floating platforms, traps, and mysteries, an explorer equipped with a jetpack sets out to overcome every challenge in order to reach his goal.
+The player must jump, fly, and dodge dangers while collecting energy points that allow them to keep their jetpack active.
+Along the way, they will face enemies, deadly obstacles, and educational questions that will test both their skills and their knowledge.

+This video game combines the action of a classic 2D platformer with an educational approach, encouraging learning through play.
+Each level introduces new challenges that require reflexes, strategy, and understanding, making the experience both entertaining and instructive at the same time.

+Play the game on itch.io: https://extpatricia.itch.io/astroaventuras

 <img width="1405" height="794" alt="Captura_3" src="https://github.com/user-attachments/assets/96b6cf76-36ca-4622-befb-b41e2e2f96d4" />
 <img width="1406" height="796" alt="Captura_2" src="https://github.com/user-attachments/assets/8d14d3e0-47e8-43c5-8d24-2fc265ba4caa" />
 <img width="1410" height="802" alt="Captura" src="https://github.com/user-attachments/assets/b1cd7c67-30ed-4c82-b770-171488a6837d" />